Prime Minister Boris Johnson has revealed the government’s ‘roadmap’ to end lockdown restrictions in England.

 What are the rules in Wales?

-Since 28 December, all of Wales has been at alert Level 4, which equates to a full lockdown with a ‘stay at home’ instruction to boot.
+Since 28 December, all of Wales has been at Level 4, which equates to a full lockdown with a ‘stay at home’ instruction to boot.
 This means that you should only leave your house for essential reasons such as shopping for food and exercise.

 Non-essential retail, hospitality, entertainment venues and leisure facilities must close, and you’re not allowed to meet anyone from outside your household outdoors or indoors.